lukajanic/lukajanic/README.md

 🌐 I specialize in:
 - Designing and developing websites with HTML, CSS, and JavaScript
 - Creating responsive and user-friendly interfaces
-- Integrating backend functionality using PHP
+- Integrating backend functionality using PHP and MySQL databases

 ## Contact